German-NLP-Group/xlsr/README.md

 - we use Optuna
 - if we use XNLI data (dev and test) we concatenate it to the train data of each fold

+## Ideas and Variations of the Experiment
+Things that can be tested:
+- reduce label for entailment to something `< 1.0`
+- only use contradiction from XNLI and not entailment and neutral
+- test with one language (de or en) and a mix of both
+- test with 3 languages
+- test with other base models from here https://github.com/UKPLab/sentence-transformers/blob/master/docs/pretrained_models.md#multi-lingual-models

 ## Results and Findings
 - adding all XNLI data to the train data (stsb) had no positive effect
 - adding just XNLI entailment and neutral data to the train data (stsb) had no positive effect